 Testosterone Problems Treatment Specialist Q&A

 Our doctors and professional medical staff at Arkansas Diabetes and Endocrinology Center offer comprehensive treatment for testosterone problems in Little Rock, AR.
-For more information, call us or book an online appointment.
+For more information, contact us for an appointment online.

 Table of Contents:

 What are some issues that can come with testosterone imbalances?

 Testosterone is a male sex hormone that is responsible for the development and maintenance of masculine characteristics, such as the ability to produce sperm, muscle strength, physique, and more.
 It is also responsible for secondary sex characteristics like body hair and is involved in the sexual maturation of boys and men.
 Testosterone is produced primarily in the testes of males, but also in the adrenal glands and ovaries.
 The levels of testosterone in the bloodstream are maintained by the pituitary gland and the hypothalamus in the brain.

 Testosterone is an important hormone that is responsible for many physical and physiological functions; when testosterone levels become unbalanced, it can present many symptoms and issues, including: